Armored Multi-Purpose Vehicle: History

 In March 2013, the Army issued a draft request for proposals (RFP) for the AMPV.
 The RFP proposed a $1.46 billion contract for design and development phases.
 The engineering and manufacturing development (EMD) phase would build 29 prototypes over four years from 2014 through 2017 for $388 million.
 Low-rate initial production (LRIP) would be from 2018 to 2020 at $1.08 billion for 289 production models.
 After 2020, the Army planned to buy another 2,618 vehicles over ten years for a total of 2,907 AMPVs.
 Cost per vehicle is not to exceed $1.8 million, totalling $4.7 billion for the entire fleet.
-As with the revised GCV program, one development contract will be awarded to one company.

 In October 2013, the Army released a new draft RFP, delaying the start of the program by one year and raising the development costs by several hundred million dollars.
 The new document said the Army planned to award a five-year EMD contract in May 2014 to one contractor, which will manufacture 29 vehicles for government testing, followed by a three-year LRIP contract starting in 2020.
 The EMD phase was extended from FY 2015 to FY 2019, and raised the cost to build 29 prototypes to $458 million.

 Expenditures for three years of LRIP for 289 vehicles were $244 million the first year, $479 million the second year, and $505 million the third year, totaling an increase to $1.2 billion for low-rate production.
 The AMPV will cost $1.68 billion before full-rate production begins, an increase from $1.46 billion previously.
 The new draft did not change the total number of vehicles desired and does not include an average unit manufacturing cost.
 Congress approved $116 million for the program in the Army's FY 2014 budget.